LEO-GEE/alx-system_engineering-devops/0x01-shell_permissions/README.md

-changing user name to betty
+(1)creates a script that switches the user to betty.